Discover the delicious range of food that completes your perfect Cotswolds getaway at the Plough Inn, Cold Aston

 The Plough Inn has a fairly extensive wine list, with a good selection covering a wide range of price points.
 I had ordered a glass of Pinot Grigio, and the freshness of the wine was a delicious counterbalance to this rich, delicious starter.

-Now, Mark’s starter of devilled kidneys served on sourdough toast might not be the most photogenic of dishes.
-But he let me try a taste, and I can confirm that it was absolutely delicious.
+Now, devilled kidneys served on sourdough toast might not be the most photogenic of dishes.
+But I can confirm that it was absolutely delicious.
 The kidneys were cooked perfectly and had a delicious, spicy flavour.

 Other starters on the menu when we visited included Fowey mussels with nduja and lovage, a vegan potato, kale and mustard soup, and the intriguingly named Mutton Scrumpet.
 I think I need to plan a return visit just to try that last dish!

 The main courses on the menu included options such as 12 hour beef shin with tagliatelle, and beer battered haddock with hand cut chips.
-But Mark decided to try a vegetarian dish for his main course, opting for the Lincolnshire Poacher gnocchi.
+But my guest decided to try out a vegetarian dish, opting for the Lincolnshire Poacher gnocchi.

 I chose the pork tomahawk, served with fondant potato, seasonal greens and a wholegrain mustard sauce.